 If you live in an older home built before the early to mid-1980s, make sure its asbestos-free before starting any projects.
-If it contains asbestos, it’s important to get it abated before any repairs or remodeling or it could end up severely impacting the health of anyone in your home.
+If your home contains asbestos, get it abated before any repairs or remodeling, as asbestos exposure can severely impact the health of anyone in your home.

 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for substantial compensation.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.